bkgood/chez-executable/README.md

 Inspired by [gwatt/chez-exe](https://github.com/gwatt/chez-exe), which extracts different artifacts into temp files.
-I wanted to see if I could build everything into, and execute everything from (modulo dynamic linking) a single executable.
+I wanted to see if I could build everything into, and execute everything from (modulo dynamic linking), a single executable.